SylvanLiu/Memes-Recognition-and-Classification-based-on-CNN/README.md

-# Product Name
-> Social-Images(Memes) Recognition and Classification Based on Convolutional Neural Network.
+# Social-Images(Memes) Recognition and Classification Based on Convolutional Neural Network.

-## Abstract

-With the popularity of ‘Internet Social Culture’ in China, specific images that used to be made, generally with hilarious content, and spread rapidly in subcultures like post bars and other kinds of online forums, have also been gradually accepted and then appreciated by the masses.
+> With the popularity of ‘Internet Social Culture’ in China, specific images that used to be made, generally with hilarious content, and spread rapidly in subcultures like post bars and other kinds of online forums, have also been gradually accepted and then appreciated by the masses.
 Furthermore, these ‘Social Function Pictures’ are called ‘memes’ today, and largely used in daily communication.

 Most material of them come from capturing amusing moments of some characters in the film and television works or someone in our life, and further processing like secondary creations by fusing with linear hand-painted styles or adding subtitles will add new energy and put the soul into these ‘Social Function Pictures’.